vagner-nascimento/go-poc-archref/README.md

     - on **Get messages** menu increase **Messages** field to 50 (or more) and click on **Get Message(s)**

 # next steps
-- Build others http resources
+- Build get list by query params and patch

 # utils
 - Docker installation: https://docs.docker.com/install/